godotengine/godot-docs/classes/class_generic6dofjoint3d.rst

 **Inherits:** :ref:`Joint3D<class_Joint3D>` **<** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-The generic 6-degrees-of-freedom joint can implement a variety of joint types by locking certain axes' rotation or translation.
+A physics joint that allows for complex movement and rotation between two 3D physics bodies.

 .. rst-class:: classref-introduction-group

 Description
 -----------

+The **Generic6DOFJoint3D** (6 Degrees Of Freedom) joint allows for implementing custom types of joints by locking the rotation and translation of certain axes.

-The first 3 DOF axes are linear axes, which represent translation of Bodies, and the latter 3 DOF axes represent the angular motion.
+The first 3 DOF represent the linear motion of the physics bodies and the last 3 DOF represent the angular motion of the physics bodies.
 Each axis can be either locked, or limited.

 .. rst-class:: classref-reftable-group